JeyDotC/articles/EXPRESS WITH SEQUELIZE.md

 }
 ```

-And finally our nitty singleton class which holds all the models:
+And finally our singleton class which holds all the models:

 path/to/lib/model.js: